layersony/Restaurant-Ruby/README.md

   - should be able to change after the customer is created
 - `Customer#family_name`
   - returns the customer's family name
-  - should be able to be change after the customer is created
+  - should be able to change after the customer is created
 - `Customer#full_name`
   - returns the full name of the customer, with the given name and the family name concatenated, Western style.
 - `Customer.all`